robotix/2020.robotix.in/_events/crusade.md

 **Note:**

-* The yellow and green squares represent the START and END points in the arena.
+* The yellow and green squares represent the START and END points respectively in the arena.

 * The red circles represent the glowing LEDs.